dereuromark/cakephp-tinyauth/docs/Authorization.md

 ## Adapters
 By default INI files and the IniAdapter will be used.
-See [AuthorizationAdapter](AuthorizationAdapter.md) for how to change the strategy and maybe built your own adapter solution.
+See [AuthorizationAdapter](AuthorizationAdapter.md) for how to change the strategy and maybe build your own adapter solution.

 ## Caching